 Nearest Station: Feltham (National Rail)

 Parts of the River Crane and Yeading Brook are on well established recreational routes.
 The London Loop, Dog Rose Ramble and Hillingdon Trail all have sections that lie within the Crane Valley and they provide a great way to explore the river system on foot.
 These routes are clearly marked on 1:25 000 OS Explorer maps of the area.
 Click here for Information on London Loop Section 9 (Kingston Bridge to Hatton Cross) and London Loop Section 10 (Hatton Cross to Hayes and Harlington).
+The Willow Tree Wander route follows the western branch of the Yeading Brook between North Harrow and Ickenham Marsh.

 Some informal walking routes have been devised and mapped by the Friends of the River Crane Environment (FORCE).
 These include: